 Powerful glutes mean more power in your stride.

 A strong core and upper body means better posture throughout your run.
 That means running faster and with more efficiency.
 Truly the benefits are too numerous for this one article!
 START DOING IT.

 👉Ideas for how to add strength training for runners (included programs to follow)>>

 You are IN TRAINING, not following a program.
 If you’re in training, then you take the time to stretch, to recover, to eat right because those are the things that will move you forward.

 The gels and hydration and shoes are often the 10%, not the 90% that will make a difference.

 It’s about doing the training.

-Instead of starting out too fast and then feeling overwhelmed with every session or getting injured, introduce speed work gradually.
+Instead of starting out too fast with intensity and then feeling overwhelmed with every session or getting injured, introduce speed work gradually.

-Before attempting speed workouts, make sure you have been running consistently for a few months and have done some hill workouts.
-Then ease in to the volume and intensity.
+Before attempting speed workouts like tempo runs, make sure you’ve been running consistently for a few months and have done some hill workouts.
+Then ease in to the volume and intensity of interval runs.

 If races keep you motivated, then definitely sign up, but select only a couple races to be your “A race” where you will push the pace and try for a PR.